rhel-labs/learn-katacoda/imagebuilder-cli/step1.md

 Complete!
 </pre>

-Now that the software has been successfully installed on the system, you also need to activate the `lorax-composer` service so that the `composer-cli` command can interact with the service that is responsible for queuing and creating the machine images.
+Now that the software has been successfully installed on the system, you also need to activate the `osbuild-composer` service so that the `composer-cli` command can interact with the service that is responsible for queuing and creating the machine images.

 `systemctl enable --now osbuild-composer.service`{{execute}}